ibm-cloud-docs/power-iaas/managing-spp.md

 Note the following limitations while using EC:VP ratio:
 * You can set the ratio only on a user defined SPP.
-* For non-dedicated hosts on Power10 systems, you can increase the limit of EC:VP ratio to 1:3 for ECs less than or equal to 2.
+* For non-dedicated hosts on Power10, you can increase the limit of EC:VP ratio to 1:3 for ECs less than or equal to 2.
-* For POWER9 systems and for virtual machines with ECs greater than 2, the EC:VP ratio is 1:1.
+* For Power9 and for virtual machines with ECs greater than 2, the EC:VP ratio is 1:1.

 [Q2-2024 update end]{: tag-teal}